 Difference between hair dyes and hair bleaches

-Hair dyes are simply used to change the hair’s natural colour while hair bleaches are used to brighten hair colour.
-This means that bleaches can only lighten your natural hair colour, they can’t give you a different colour.
+Hair dyes are used to change the hair’s natural color, while hair bleaches are used to brighten hair color.
+This means that bleaches can only lighten your natural hair color; they can’t give you a different color.

 Does dyeing your hair damage it?